frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/human-resources/employee-tax-exemption-declaration.md

 <!-- add-breadcrumbs -->
-#Employee Tax Exemption Declaration
+# Employee Tax Exemption Declaration

+**Tax exemption is the monetary exemption of income, property or transactions from taxes that would otherwise be levied on an Employee.**

-At the beginning of a Payroll Period, employees can declare the amount of exemption from their taxable salary they will be claiming at the end of the period by submitting proofs.
-To create a new Employee Tax Exemption Declaration, go to
+At the beginning of a Payroll Period, employees can declare the amount of exemption they will be claiming from their taxable salary.
+ERPNext allows you to specify tax exemption category/sub-category, tax exemption amount and other related information in the Employee Tax Exemption Declaration form.

+To access Employee Tax Exemption Declaration, go to:

-> Human resources > Payroll > Employee Tax Exemption Declaration > New Employee Tax Exemption Declaration
+> Home > Human resources > Payroll > Employee Tax Exemption Declaration

+## 1. How to create Employee Tax Exemption Declaration

+To create a new Employee Tax Exemption Declaration:

+1. Go to: Employee Tax Exemption Declaration > New.
+1. Select the Exemption Sub Category and Exemption Category.
+1. Enter the Maximum Exemption Amount and Declared Amount.

 <img class="screenshot" alt="Employee Tax Exemption Declaration"
 	src="{{docs_base_url}}/assets/img/human-resources/employee-tax-exemption-declaration.png">